-Most of my code is on our Idiap gitlab page and is thus inaccessible, most of it would not be worth sharing anyway.
+My code is hosted on our Idiap gitlab page and is thus inaccessible, most of it would not be worth sharing anyway.
 However, in our lab we strive to share our code and data to make our research reproducible; I’ll give pointers here to available published code.
 You may also have a look at my public repos on github having mostly DIY projects involving Arduino and Raspberry Pi.

 - With Thibaut and Emmanuel we did a pretty cool interactive avalanche visualisation project for an EPFL course.
 You can see it live here.
 The code is available on my github page.
 The heat-map corresponds to outings from the users of the website camptocamp that we scraped, and the icons as this one mean that there was a recorded avalanche.
 The colour of the icon gives the avalanche danger of that specific day (from 1 to 5, check out the slf website).